Langdon (Washington, D.C.): History

-Present Day
+Present day

 In 2014, a section of Langdon Park was renamed the Chuck Brown Memorial Park and redesigned as a memorial for go-go artist Chuck Brown.
 The plans initially included an improved amphitheater, to continue serving as a go-go performance venue, but neighborhood residents protested and eventually got the amphitheater removed from the plans.
 This resulted in the complete removal of the pre-existing go-go performance space.
 Nevertheless, there is an annual free go-go concert celebration on Chuck Brown's birthday, officially known as Chuck Brown Day.

-The historically industrial south end of the neighborhood presently houses a large rock/electronica music venue (Echo Stage) as well as several nightclubs and a waste management facility.
+The historically industrial south end of the neighborhood presently houses the large rock/electronic music venue Echostage as well as several nightclubs and a waste management facility.
 Capital Subdivision tracks separate the industrial sections of the neighborhood from the more residential ones.

 Woodridge Library, a newly rebuilt municipal library branch, was constructed at the corner of 18th St. and Hamlin St. NE, and opened in September 2016.

 In terms of transportation, residents of Langdon have access to the Rhode Island Avenue Metro station as well as access to Metrobus routes that serve the Rhode Island Avenue NE (Route 1) Corridor and Bladensburg Road NE Corridor.